dotCMS/core/hotfix_tracking.md

 122. https://github.com/dotCMS/core/issues/26374 : Use of Png filter on images results in a 404 #26374
 123. https://github.com/dotCMS/core/issues/24921 : Filtering does not put exact matches on the top of the site dropdown when searching #24921
 124. https://github.com/dotCMS/core/issues/24894 : There is no way to configure WYSIWYG to use the virtual path of an image when inserting one #24894
+125. https://github.com/dotCMS/core/issues/24816 : The site search index portlet doesn't render, which leads to errors from elasticsearch when there are many indices #24816